We are often asked, “Why do some tiles cost more than others?” Is a more expensive tile more durable, or is there more to price variations than that?

-Compare Chinese-made tiles, Italian-made, and American-made tiles.
-Shipping costs on a tile from Italy will increase the price, while the low labor and productions costs on Chinese-made tiles keep the prices down.
+Compare Chinese-made, Italian-made, and American-made tiles.
+Shipping costs and production standards on a tile from Italy will increase the price, while the low labor and productions costs on Chinese-made tiles keep the prices down.
 American-made tiles usually have the lowest shipping costs, but higher production costs.
 All of these factors influence the price to the end user.

 If a tile is stocked locally and in large quantities, it's price will go down.
 If it has to be ordered in, shipping and handling costs will raise the price of the tile.

 For example, we at Tile Lines imported large quantities and numerous sizes of our most popular porcelain line (World Travertine Porcelain) directly from Argentina.
 As such, we were able to get better pricing, which we passed on to our customers.